rust-lang/book/nostarch/chapter20.md

 processing.
 The pool will maintain a queue of incoming requests.
 Each of the threads in the pool will pop off a request from this queue, handle the request, and then ask the queue for another request.
-With this design, we can process up to `N` requests concurrently, where `N` is the number of threads.
+With this design, we can process up to N requests concurrently, where N is the number of threads.
 If each thread is responding to a long-running request, subsequent requests can still back up in the queue, but we’ve increased the number of long-running requests we can handle before reaching that point.

 This technique is just one of many ways to improve the throughput of a web server.
-Other options you might explore are the *fork/join* *model*, the *single-**threaded* *async* *I/O* *model*, and the *multi* *threaded* *async* *I/O* *model*.
+Other options you might explore are the fork/join model, the single-threaded async I/O model, and the multithreaded async I/O model.
 If you’re interested in this topic, you can read more about other solutions and try to implement them; with a low-level language like Rust, all of these options are possible.

 Before we begin implementing a thread pool, let’s talk about what using the pool should look like.
 When you’re trying to design code, writing the client